SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Just One Year-End Tax Document (1099-INT)

-If you chase rates from bank to bank, you’ll get a Form 1099-INT from every bank where you earned $10 or more in interest (though you still owe taxes on any interest you earn, even without a form).
+If you chase rates from bank to bank, you’ll get a Form 1099-INT from every bank where you earned $10 or more in interest (though you still owe taxes on any interest you make, even without a form).

-Is SaveBetter Legit?
+Is Raisin Legit?

-SaveBetter is a legit platform to find the best savings account and bank CD interest rates.
+Raisin is a legit platform to find the best savings account and bank CD interest rates.
 There are no service fees, and the minimum deposit is only $1.

-Additionally, the savings account offers on SaveBetter are not advertised on the banking partner websites.
+Additionally, the savings account offers on Raisin are not advertised on the banking partner websites.
 This exclusivity can be a red flag for a potential scam as the interest rates sound “too good to be true.”

-However, there are several customer reviews of accountholders depositing funds, earning interest, and making successful withdrawals to their linked funding account.
+However, there are several customer reviews of account holders depositing funds, earning interest, and making successful withdrawals to their linked funding account.

-Learn more about SaveBetter
+👉 Learn more about Raisin

-SaveBetter Pros and Cons
+Raisin Pros and Cons

 Pros